hyttmi/cellframe-masternode-webui/README.md

   - `rewards`: A dict of rewards from last 7 days

 ## Accessing data as JSON
 By default, this plugin has support for fetching all the important data from your node as JSON if you have `api_token` set in settings.
-Here's a sample code for fetching the data with Python.
+Here's a sample code for fetching the data with Python:

 ```
 import requests, json